tsd80/digital-signage/foodMenu/phpForWeather/README.md

-##Php file made especially for parsing of XML of "ilmatieteenlaitos" data.
+# Php file made especially for parsing of XML of "ilmatieteenlaitos" data.
-#api key and location were deleted for privacy reasons
+## Api key and location were deleted for privacy reasons.